belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 ## Effect Modification - Standardization   ##
 Don't pull those (sex, age groups etc.) different numbers into one single average using Mantel-Haenszel's formula.
 But I said there is another option to get one number to describe **the average effect of that risk factor**, that exposure, **that treatment in a specific population**.

+### Components of (Direct) Standardization ###
+* Select a Standard Population
+* Stratifiy by confounding factor or effect modifier
+	- Example: Age categories
+* Calculate confounder specific (age-specific) outcome risks for exposed (smokers) and non-exposed (non-smokers)
+* Estimate average risk in standard population, if
+	- Everyone was exposed
+	- Everyone was non-exposed
+	- Make comparison
+* Estimates counterfactual risks